raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ```

 #### Changing the boot mode
 The easiest method to change the the default boot mode [raspi-config](../../configuration/raspi-config.md) to modify the `Boot Options`.
-Alternatively, edit the EEPROM configuration file to select the desired `BOOT_ORDER`.
+Alternatively, edit the EEPROM configuration file to set the `BOOT_ORDER` according to the desired boot mode.

 ### USB mass storage boot
-USB MSD boot is now supported by the latest Raspberry Pi OS image (2020-08-20).
-After updating the bootloader using the following instructions a bootable USB drive may be created by using the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to flash the latest OS image to a USB MSD device.

 This is a new feature and we recommend you check the Raspberry Pi [general discussion forum](https://www.raspberrypi.org/forums/viewforum.php?f=63&sid=c5b91609d530566a752920ca7996eb21) for queries or interoperability questions.

 N.B.
 For other operating systems please check the maintainer's website for USB boot support.